pyladies/pyladies-kit/tshirts/i-love-pyladies/printing-instructions.rst

 Colors:

 * White ink on a dark shirt.
 We used asphalt-colored shirts; you'll want to pick a different color to identify your group as a different chapter.
 Try eggplant, navy blue, black, or another color that you like.

+Files:

+* PDF: most printer-friendly version
+* SVG: can be edited in Inkscape
+* JPG: for sticking on the website & blogs if needed